 Safe Haven Laws

-- to protect unwanted babies from potential harm and safety hazards, and,
+- To protect unwanted babies from potential harm and safety hazards

-- to provide parents an alternative to child abandonment charges.
+- To provide parents with an alternative to child abandonment charges

 Conditions for Relinquishing a Baby